 2. Red with black and white prints never goes wrong

-In as much as the designs for these attires has been modernised, the fabric used in the outfits has an African origin.
+In as much as the designs for these attires have been modernised, the fabric used in the outfits has an African origin.

 The print on the fabric uniquely represents the culture of a particular region.